noelmowattjr/StockWorth/README.md

 # StockWorth
-A program for calculating a company's intrinsic value and comparing it the it's market value
+A program for discerning whether or not a company is worthy of investing in - inspired by Warren Buffet's 4 rules.